CogitatorTech/gaggle/README.md

 Gaggle is a DuckDB extension that allows you to work with Kaggle datasets directly in SQL queries, as if they were DuckDB tables.
-It is written in Rust and uses the Kaggle API to search, download, and manage datasets.
+It is written in Rust and uses the Kaggle API to search, download, and manage the datasets.

 Kaggle hosts a large collection of very useful datasets for data science and machine learning.
 Accessing these datasets typically involves manually downloading a dataset (as a ZIP file), extracting it, loading the files in the dataset into your data science environment, and managing storage and dataset updates, etc.
-This workflow can be become complex, especially when working with multiple datasets or when datasets are updated frequently.
+This workflow can quickly become complex, especially when working with multiple datasets or when datasets are updated frequently.
 Gaggle tries to help simplify this process by hiding the complexity and letting you work with datasets directly inside an analytical database like DuckDB that can handle fast queries.